1701/d/docs/cmp/browser-based.md

 Description of the browser-based integration by the CMP (Headless CMP)

+##  API flow examples

+### Obtaining a privacy status

+The following sequence illustrates the API calls initiated by a Partners CMP to establish a privacy status for an already authenticated user.

 ![Browser based API](../diagrams/out/seq_cmp_webapi.svg)

-## Exemplary Procedure for obtaining Consents

-1. JS checks for the presence of a cookie with the TC string in the Publisher domain.
-1. If there is no TC string present → JS tries to retrieve the TC string from the netID READ SERVICE
-1. If a TC String exists and permissions suffice → abort and continue processing.
-Otherwise display overlay for the purpose of obtaining permissions from the user.
-1. User makes his choice (TCF /identification with netID) via the CMP Interface
-1. JS writes the TC String via the netID WRITE SERVICE, as well as (if given) the consent for identification via netID.
-1. JS also writes the TC string as a local cookie in the publisher domain.

-## Reading the netID Identifier (TPID)
+## Read APIs

+### User identifier

-If the ORIGIN is eligible, a publisher (TAPP) can retrieve the netID Identifier (TPID) via the following interface:
+If the ORIGIN is eligible, a publisher (TAPP) can retrieve the user’s identifier (TPID) via the following interface:

 ``` shell
 GET https://READSERVICE.netid.de/identification/tpid?tapp_id=<TAPP_ID>